WRF Physics¶

 cu_physics=16

-This version is similar to the Tiedtke scheme used in REGCM4 and ECMWF cy40r1.
+Similar to the Tiedtke scheme used in REGCM4 and ECMWF cy40r1.

 Zhang and Wang, 2017